Catalans survive Featherstone cup scare

 |Tries: Pickersgill, Leilua 2 Goals: Hall

-Super League side Catalans Dragons survived a major scare to see off Featherstone Rovers to book their place in the Challenge Cup quarter-finals.
+Super League side Catalans Dragons survived a major scare to see off Featherstone Rovers and book a place in the Challenge Cup quarter-finals.

 Tries from Brandon Pickersgill and Joey Leilua put the Championship leaders 10-0 up inside seven minutes.